Last updated on June 16th, 2026 at 06:15 pm

 Exemptions are a great way to accelerate your ACCA journey if you have prior qualifications recognised by the ACCA Council.
 These qualifications are not automatically applied, and one must apply for exemptions by paying a specific fee per examination.

-What qualification is required for ACCA exemptions?
+What qualifications are required for ACCA exemptions?

 Usually, candidates with qualifications higher than 10+2 are eligible for certain exemptions.